Frequently Asked Questions

 Any student entering any agency for any reason must meet all compliance requirements of that agency, including receipt of the COVID vaccine, if that is a requirement.

-15. I am not in a clinical experience in Fall 2021.
+15. I am not currently in a clinical experience.
 Do I still need to get the vaccine now?